codejones-hub/plutus/doc/tutorials/contract-testing.rst

     GSM.hs:65:10-32: No instance nor default method for class operation arbitraryAction

-The contract modelling library cannot generate test cases, unless *we* specify how to generate Action_, which we will do next.
+The contract modelling library cannot generate test cases, unless *we* specify how to generate 'Action'_, which we will do next.

 .. _ContractModel: ../haddock/plutus-contract/html/Language-Plutus-Contract-Test-ContractModel.html#t:ContractModel